We earn commissions from brands listed on this site, which influences how listings are presented.

 The gig economy offers many benefits, including greater independence and flexibility and the potential to earn more than a salaried job.
 But to be a gig worker, you should also be prepared to put some time into getting insured.

 When it comes to health, life, home, and auto insurance, the good news is there’s plenty of competition in the marketplace.
-Taking the time to go comparison shopping is a great way of finding the level of coverage you need at a price you can afford.
+Taking the time to go comparison shopping is a great way of finding the level of coverage you need at a price you can afford from the best life insurance companies.

 BestMoney Staff